Lande21/RolandeU.github.io/README.md

 - MIRACLE: GOD will provide always 100%.

 Day 44 of 365. **Brave and thouthful!**
-- DAY: Thursday , Went to work, career fair,
+- DAY: Thursday , Went to work, career fair, cycling and skiing

 3hr work: Daily💚💚💚
 God loves me dearly, May He guide all of  us!